 What is The New Normal is Digital

-The post-COVID era is more digital and more fast-paced than the years leading up to 2020, which is why it is important to develop a forward-thinking strategy and digital agenda.
+The post-COVID period is more digital and more fast-paced than the years leading up to 2020.
+Which is why it is important to create a forward-thinking strategy and digital agenda.

-As many businesses have pointed out, the COVID-19 pandemic brought about significant changes to the way we live, work, and conduct business.
+As lots of businesses have pointed out, the COVID-19 pandemic brought about significant changes to the way we live, work, and conduct business.

 The reality of work is shifting as a result of global events, advances in technology, and increased enterprise flexibility.